Deal Alert July 16: Amazon has slashed the prices on all of its Alexa devices Prime Day.

 - The Echo Show is $129 ($100 off)

-Amazon has six devices that can respond to your voice commands: the original Echo, the Echo Dot, the Tap, the Echo Look, the Echo Show, and the Fire TV Edition.
+Amazon has a plethora of devices that can respond to your voice commands: the Echo, the Echo Dot, the Tap, the Echo Look, the Echo Show, and the Fire TV Edition.
 All will listen to your voice and perform a wide number of tasks, such as streaming music from Spotify, Pandora and others; controlling smart-home devices such as thermostats and lights; looking up the weather; and even ordering you food.